KDE/documentation-develop-kde-org/content/docs/contribute/formatting.md

 ### readfile

 Displays the contents of a file and applies syntax highlighting to it.
-It has two optional parameters:
+It has three optional parameters:

 * **start**: Defines the first line that should be displayed.
 By default this is 1, which means starting from the first line.
 * **lines**: Defines how many lines should be displayed.
 By default this is 0, which displays all lines from **start** to the end of the file.
+* **emphasize**: Defines a set of line numbers or line number ranges to be highlighted.
+Note that they are relative to displayed lines, not to the absolute file line numbers (important in case file is displayed not from start).
+For example, if start="5" and emphasize="3 6-7", lines 7, 10 and 11 of the file will be highlighted.

 The only required parameter is **file** for specifying the path of the file to read:
 - If the file is in the [bundle](#creating-a-new-tutorial) of the content file you are writing, you can specify the path starting from the bundle directory;